Backcountry Guides' Favorite Backpacks | Pro Choices and Reviews

 STASH30|BCA

-The back panel, shoulder straps, and the inside of the waist belt (the side that touches the body) are made of smooth, fine-grained material, which prevents snow from adhering and freezes easily.
-The height of the waist belt can be adjusted to fit your body perfectly.
-Even when fully loaded, there is still enough space for avalanche gear, so you can even store climbing skins.
-It has many excellent features, making it easy to use for both skiing and snowboarding.
+Also, the material on the inside of the back panel, shoulder straps, and waist belt (the side that touches the body) is smooth and finely textured, making it less prone to snow accumulation and freezing.
+The waist belt height is adjustable, ensuring a comfortable fit.
+Even when fully loaded, there's ample space for avalanche gear, including climbing skins.
+It has many excellent features and is easy to use for both skiing and snowboarding.

-And the 30-liter capacity is just the right size for those who will use it throughout the season.
-It is recommended for group leaders and others who need to carry emergency supplies.
+The 30L size is perfect for those who use it throughout the season.
+It's especially recommended for group leaders or anyone who needs to carry emergency supplies.

 BCA